Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Introduction

 \section{Introduction}

-Compressive sensing (CS), an emerging sampling and reconstructing strategy, can recover original signal from dramatically fewer measurements with a sub-Nyquist sampling rate \cite{CS}.
-As CS has the potentials of significantly improving the sampling speed and sensor energy efficiency, it has been applied in many practical applications, including single pixel imaging \cite{singlecamera}, fast magnetic resonance imaging \cite{MRI}, high-speed video cameras \cite{Video} and image encryption \cite{cqli:meet:JISA19}.
-To deal with high-dimensional natural images efficiently, block-based CS is proposed as a lightweight CS approach \cite{BCS,SPL,BCS-1}.
-In such strategy, a scene under view is partitioned into some small blocks, which are then sampled and reconstructed independently.
-Meaningful information is usually not uniformly distributed in an image, so the block partition benefits more fair allocation of the sensing resources for the whole image \cite{BCS-Salie}.
+Compressive sensing (CS), an emerging sampling and reconstructing strategy, can recover original signal from dramatically fewer measurements with a sub-Nyquist sampling rate \cite{CS,elad2007optimized,CS-MM1}.
+As CS has the potentials of significantly improving the sampling speed and sensor energy efficiency, it has been applied in many practical applications, including single pixel imaging \cite{singlecamera}, fast magnetic resonance imaging \cite{MRI}, image transmission \cite{Trans-MM-1, Trans-MM-2}, and image encryption \cite{cqli:meet:JISA19}.
+To deal with high-dimensional natural images efficiently, block-based CS (BCS) is proposed as a lightweight CS approach \cite{BCS,SPL,BCS-1}.
+In such strategy, a scene under view is partitioned into some small blocks, which are then sampled and reconstructed independently for decreasing the complexity of computation and storage.
+Moreover, the block partition also benefits adaptive allocation of the sensing resources, since meaningful information is usually not uniformly distributed in an image \cite{BCS-Salie}.

-Although block-based CS enjoys the advantages of low-cost sampling, lightweight reconstruction, and capability of adaptively assigning sensing resources, it also usually suffers from reduced quality of image reconstruction due to blocking artifacts \cite{BCS-1, BCS-2}.
-To address the issue, some methods using an iterative block-based CS algorithm (BCS) are proposed \cite{BCS,BCS-1}.
-In each iteration, the projection operation is used to build an approximation of each block, while denoising operation acts on the full image reassembled by the approximative blocks.
+Although block-based CS enjoys the advantages of low-cost sampling, lightweight reconstruction, and capability of adaptively assigning sensing resources, it also usually suffers from reduced quality of image reconstruction due to blocking artifacts \cite{BCS-1,artifact}.
+To address this issue, the iterative smoothed projected Landweber (SPL) algorithms are proposed \cite{BCS,BCS-1}.
+In each iteration, the projection operation is used to build an approximation of each block, while smoothing operation acts on the full image reassembled by the approximative blocks.
 Results demonstrate that the recovered image blocks can be improved, while blocking artifacts can also be ameliorated as the iterations progress.
 This approach, however, may increase the reconstructing time, since small blocks still need to be concatenated into large-size full images to remove blocking artifacts.

 \IEEEpubidadjcol